-Studio Co+Hab is an architecture firm focused on innovative and sustainably-built environments such as cohousing, cohabitation, and light footprint living.
+We are an architecture firm focused on innovative and sustainably-built environments such as cohousing.

-Erik Bonnett is a registered architect with deep expertise in sustainability and participatory design.
-His experience includes facilitating integrated design of groundbreaking LEED and net zero carbon projects, while at Rocky Mountain Institute.
+Erik Bonnett is a registered architect with deep expertise in sustainability and participatory design processes.
+His experience includes facilitating integrated design of groundbreaking LEED and net zero carbon projects while at Rocky Mountain Institute.
 His work focuses on integrating the economic, environmental, and social components of sustainability with a focus on equity and empowerment.
-Erik taught sustainability from an interdisciplinary perspective at Montana State University and has published research on cost optimization of energy efficiency.
-He has worked to design and also found cohousing communities across the United States.
-He is passionate about collaborating with clients who possess a strong mission, be they intentional communities, individuals, or NGOs.
+Erik taught sustainability from an interdisciplinary perspective at Montana State University and his published research includes cost optimization of energy efficiency.
+He has designed and founded cohousing communities across the United States.
+He is especially passionate about collaborating with clients who possess a strong mission, be they intentional communities, individuals, or NGOs.

 Mathilde Berthe is a designer and the co-founder of Studio Co+hab.
 She moved to the USA from France to focus her career on Cohousing and has worked with McCamant and Durrett Architects, who introduced the concept of Cohousing in America.
 She also helped develop Habitat & Partage, a cooperative that aims to facilitate the emergence of Cohousing projects in France.
 Between France and the USA, she has visited and contributed to many communities, exploring the relationship between design and the social structure of communities.
 Receiving her Living Future Accreditation has strengthened her commitment to bring people together to build a more “socially just, culturally rich, and ecologically restorative” future.